|CNY Hiking HOME PAGE||Bristol Hills Trail||Bristol Hills Trail in Hi Tor||Hi Tor Blue Trail||Hiking in Yates County|

 Hiking in Yates County

-The 6100 acre High Tor Wildlife Management Area has numerous ecological habitats with many steep wooded hills, gullies, eroded cliffs and marshlands in the West River Valley.
+The 6100 acre High Tor Wildlife Management Area has many steep wooded hills, gullies, eroded cliffs and marshlands.
 The area is well named by the word TOR which means craggy hill or peak.
-The largest part of the area, approximately 3,400 acres just east of the Village of Naples, is primarily scenic steep wooded terrain, intersected by administrative truck trails usable as foot access to the more remote sections of the area.
+The largest part of the area, approximately 3,400 acres just east of the Village of Naples, is primarily scenic steep wooded terrain, intersected by truck trails used as foot access to the more remote sections of the area.

-Immediately north of this area is about 1,700 acres of marsh which lies between State Routes 21 and 245 and borders on the south end of Canandaigua Lake.
+Immediately north of this area is about 1,700 acres of marsh which lies between NY 21 and NY 245 and borders on the south end of Canandaigua Lake.
 This area is drained by the famous Naples Creek, known for its rainbow trout spawning runs, and the slow picturesque West River, which provides excellent bass and crappie fishing.
-Numerous wood duck boxes placed adjacent to the West River and its associated wetlands offer additional nesting sites for the beautiful wood duck.
-Other waterfowl species which frequent the area include the mallard, black duck, bluewing and greenwing teal, plus the hooded merganser which competes with the wood duck for available nesting sites.

 East of the southern end of Canandaigua Lake is a third part of the area known as South Hill.
 This portion is composed primarily of 1,000 acres of overgrown fields with steep wooded hillsides.
 According to Indian legend, South hill is known as the "Birthplace of the Seneca's".
 The Seneca tribe belonged to the Iroquois Confederacy and were keepers of the "Western Door".
 The open areas on the top of South Hill offer excellent scenic views of the Naples and West River Valleys.